Real Estate Buying Negotiation Strategies

-We have reviewed the Price and Value of the property before we put in an offer.
-If we think we may have an issue because the house is on the market higher than we think the appraisal will be, we negotiate that upfront and share our report with the agent with the offer.
+We have reviewed Price and Value of the property before we put in an offer.
+If we think we may have an issue because the house is on the market higher than we think the appraisal will be, we negotiate that up front and share our report with the agent with the offer.
 This also would be discussed with the Seller in advance, and if it were lower than your offer, we would already have a plan in place.
-If a Seller has no interest in lowering the price to Appraised Value, we would have that discussion and a plan before we even moved forward with the inspection.
-Some Sellers will sell only if they get X and sometimes X just isn’t there.
+If a Seller has no interested in lowering the price to Appraised Value, we would have that discussion and a plan before we even moved forward with the inspection.
+Some Seller will sell only if the get X and sometimes X just isn’t there.
 It will be up to you if you pay over the appraised value.
-That will be cash out of your pocket, not the banks.
+That will be cash out of your pocket not the banks.

 If there was an issue with the inspection

 This the most important part of your transaction.
 Take some time and review the credentials and certification of the inspection company.
-Many inspectors have different ways to report.
-The best in my opinion is a report that is broken down by category, has a picture and a description next to it.
-In most cases, they even place an arrow on the problem to draw attention to the issue.
-It’s hard for a Seller to dispute a fact; picture next to it a problem and a solution.
+Many of inspectors have different ways to report.
+The best in my opinion is a report that is broken down my category, has a picture and a description next to it.
+In most cases they even place an arrow on the problem to draw the attention to the issue.
+It’s a hard for a Seller to dispute a fact; picture next to it a problem and a solution.
 You can also decide based on the inspection not to move forward with the purchase.
-Every problem has a potential solution and will be addressed on facts.
+Every problem has potential solution and will be address on facts.

 Balancing Both Relationship and Substance

 It’s important to understand to have a favorable outcome in your negotiation process, relationship and substance occur simultaneously.
-Let’s say we start the negotiations with a series of offers and counteroffers.
-Eventually, this process results in an agreement and agrees on price and terms.
-The terms of the agreement are the substance of the negotiation process.
-During the process of defining the terms of the agreement, buyers and sellers develop a feeling about one another.
+Let’s say we start of the negotiations with a series of offers and counter offers.
+Eventually this process results in an agreement and agrees on price and terms.
+The terms of the agreement is the substance of the negotiation process.
+During the process of defining the terms of the agreement, buyer and sellers develop a feeling about one another.
 This feeling can either be favorable or unfavorable.
 These feelings everyone is having towards the transaction is the relationship.
-Is it a good relationship, one that needs work, or did everyone get off on the wrong foot?
+Is it a good relationship, one that needs work or did everyone get off on the wrong foot?

 Preparing Yourself to Negotiate

 What can you do if you find yourself in this situation?
-If you plan for it upfront you won’t be surprised.
+If you plan for it up front you won’t be surprised.
 I will share with you my viewpoints on the subject, and how I handle the situation.
 When you are working through your interview process for an agent, find out how they would handle the situation.
-It doesn’t hurt to ask a few “What if’s scenarios” as part of the interview process and work towards building trust.
-You may find you don’t want to work with them, and you should know that upfront.
-The last thing you want to do you put in the time, find your perfect home, put in the offer, and lose it based on how the agent negotiated or on recommendations you didn’t work through 1st.
-Usually, I find, the breakdown between buyer and agent was over “TRUST”.
+It doesn’t hurt to ask a few “What if’s scenarios” as part of the interview process and working towards building trust.
+You may find you don’t want to work with them, and you should know that up front.
+The last thing you want to do you put in the time, find your perfect home, put in the offer, and loose it based on how the agent negotiated or on recommendations you didn’t work though 1st.
+Usually I find, the breakdown between buyer and agent was over “TRUST”.

-Most agents will start with the comps, what other homes sold for in the area, and leave it at that.
+Most agent will start with the comps, what other home sold for in the area and leave it at that.
 Yes, this is important, and we will check the numbers and set them aside for the next set of numbers.
 Let’s take a look at the property through the eyes of the Appraiser, what condition rating could they give the home about value.
-What updates this property has that the others didn’t, and can we put a dollar value on those improvements.
-I call this Price Driven Vs. Value-Driven Approach and have more details on the subject.
+What updates this property have that the others didn’t, and can we put a dollar value on those improvements.
+I call this Price Driven Vs. Value Driven Approach and have more details on the subject.
 To review the difference in detail… Click Here.

 Reviewing Public Data

 Before we start the negotiation process, I like to start with the Listing Agent.
-Maybe the seller needs more time after the closing and that is more important than the highest bid.
-Maybe they’re the original owners and raised their family there, and it’s more important to them to pass the baton to the next generation…and that’s what is important.
+Maybe the seller needs more time after the closing and that is more important them than the highest bid.
+Maybe they’re the original owners and raised their family there, and it’s more important to them to pass the baton to the next generation…and that’s what is important to them.
 So, write a letter and add a picture of the family.
 Do not assume the price is the end-all-be-all to the sellers.
-Let’s get to know the Seller’s a little bit and see if we can make this a Win-Win!
+Let’s get to know the Seller’s a little bit and see if we can make this a Win – Win!